coverclock/com-diag-codex/README.md

 ## Verification

-Besides using the usual OpenSSL verification mechanisms, Codex provides a verification function that may be invoked by the application.
+In addition to using the usual OpenSSL verification mechanisms, Codex provides a verification function that may be invoked by the application.
 ```codex_connection_verify()``` returns a mask of bits, defined by
 ```codex_verify_t```, that determines if and how the certificate associated